praesongprasit/EventSiteTest/src/2023/speakers/allen-geer.md

 talkStartTime: 2023-07-07T10:00:00.000+12:00
 talkEndTime: 2023-07-07T10:30:00.000+12:00
 featuredImage: /assets/images/speakers/allen_geer_og.png
 featuredImageAlt: "One DevOps does not git all by Allen Geer, Cloud Platforms and Engineering Practice Lead at Provoke.
-Join us to hear Allen and other speakers at NZ Tech Rally, 7th July, Wellington"
+Join us to hear Allen and other speakers at EVENT_NAME, 7th July, Wellington"
 featuredImageType: image/png
 featuredImageWidth: 1200
 featuredImageHeight: 630